 Cal State LA graduates have occupied important positions in the public sector at the federal, state, and local levels.
 At least eight graduates of Cal State LA have served as members of the United States House of Representatives.
 Some activities of recent alumni can be found on our "Alumni Profiles" page.

 Useful discussions of political science careers can be found at the website of the American Political Science Association and on College Express.
 Students are encouraged to consult with faculty about their future plans after graduation, as well as to visit the campus Career Development Center, and to join the Department's Facebook page and LinkedIn Alumni network.

-Brochures from the American Political Science Association:
+Entering the Political Science Field

 Administration, Corporate, Government, Non-Profit, etc.